-The great contraction of 1929-33 was the first stage of the Great Depression that continued until the end of the 1930s.
+The great contraction of 1929-33 was the first stage of the Great Depression that continued until, the end of the 1930s.
 Although economic turbulence has been evident since the mid-1960s, nothing that has happened in recent years even remotely resembles the economic disaster of the Great Depression.
 Furthermore, the first part of the era since World War II-the years between 1946 and the middle of the 1960s-were a great success.
 Between 1946 and 1965 the American economy exhibited consistent and fundamentally tranquil progress; these years were characterized by a close approximation to both full employment and price level stability.
 Although it was far from a utopia, during these twenty years the American economy was successful, in that substantial and widespread improvements in the economic dimensions of life were achieved.
 Furthermore similar economic progress took place in the other "advanced" capitalist economies during these years.

 Since the middle 1960s the economy has been much more turbulent, and the turbulence seems to be increasing.
 Both unemployment and inflation showed an upward trend through the 1970s.
 Measures to manage demand which were deemed responsible for the success of the tranquil years have not been successful in containing the turbulence of the 1970s.
 Furthermore since the mid-1960s crises have occurred quite regularly in financial markets, and the dollar-based international monetary system set up after World War II has been destroyed.
 In the mid-1960s an era of mild cycles in income and employment, general price stability, financial strength, and international economic tranquility came to an end.
-It has been followed by an era of increastranquility came to an end.
-It has been followed by an era of increasingly severe business cycles, growth retardation, accelerating inflation, financial fragility and international economic disarray.
-However, even though the American economy has performed poorly in recent years, in comparison with what happened in the 1930s this performance is "not bad": we have not had another "great" or even serious depression resort.
-Since the middle 1960s two additional episodes occurred-in 1969-70 and 1974-75-in which the Federal Reserve intervened as a lender-of-last-resort.
-In early 1980 the Bache/Hunt silver crisis showed that there were serious domains of potential instability in the economic structure.
+It has been followed by an era of increasingly severe business eyeles, growth retardation, accelerating inflation, financial fragility and international economic disarray.
+However, even though the American economy has performed poorly in recent years, in comparison with what happened in the 1930s this performance is "not bad": we have not had another "great" or even serious depression.

 Over the twenty or so years of on the whole tranquil progress after World War II cumulative changes in the financial structure occurred.
-In 1966-67 the stability of the financial structure was tested and the Federal Reserve found it necessary to intervene as a lender-of-last-
+In 1966-67 the stability of the financial structure was tested and the Federal Reserve found it necessary to intervene as a lender-of-lastresort.
+Since the middle 1960s two additional episodes occurred-in 1969-70 and 1974-75-in which the Federal Reserve intervened as a lender-of-last-resort.
+In early 1980 the Bache/Hunt silver crisis showed that there were serious domains of potential instability in the economia structure.